Servideska/HPC/doc.zih.tu-dresden.de/docs/software/gpu_programming.md

 #### Usage of the CUDA compiler

 The simple invocation `nvcc <code.cu>` will compile a valid CUDA program.
-`nvcc` differentiates between the device and the host code, which will be compiled in seperate phases.
+`nvcc` differentiates between the device and the host code, which will be compiled in separate phases.
 Therefore, compiler options can be defined specifically for the device as well as for the host code.
+By default, the GCC is used as the host compiler.
 The following flags may be useful:

 * `--generate-code` (`-gencode`): generate optimized code for a target GPU (caution: these binaries